Cucumber, Ginger, and Mint Lemonade

 Properties of lemon

-This citrus fruit is rich in minerals like potassium, magnesium, calcium, phosphorus, iron, sodium, and it even provides fluoride.
+This citrus is rich in minerals like potassium, magnesium, calcium, phosphorus, iron, sodium, and it even provides fluoride.
 It also contains B vitamins, especially B1 to prevent inflammation, heart failure, and cerebral palsy.